 3. What to do Instead of Emotional Eating?

 Think of this scenario: Your partner has not called you back in a few hours.
 You are sitting alone in your room.
 The thought that maybe you have done something wrong keeps wandering in your head.
 You might even feel anger.
 Eventually, you cannot deal with this.
-Your stressful emotions lead you to believe that you need to eat.
-So, you eat the muffins that you had got for a birthday party.
+Your stressful emotions lead you to believe that you need to eat, so you eat the muffins that you got for a birthday party.

 As an emotional eater, you have just created more troubles for yourself.
 Now, this is an exaggerated scenario.
 This is not how it works all the time.
 But it creates a basic picture in your head, right?